frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### SNAP

-Activated by the right thumb from the META layer (hold).
+Activated by the right thumb from the META layer.

 ![kyria-rsthd-prime-snap](docs/images/kyria-rsthd-prime-snap.png)